A Google self-driving car goes on a test drive near the Computer History Museum in Mountain View, Calif. (AP Photo/Eric Risberg/Tony Avelar)

 Assign to Google Classroom

-A California police officer made a traffic stop, but wrote no ticket.
+A California police officer made a traffic stop.
+But no ticket was written.
 There was no driver to give it to anyway.

-Mountain View police said that an officer pulled over a Google self-driving car that was being tested on local roads.
+Mountain View police said that an officer pulled over a Google self-driving car.
+It was being tested on local roads.
 This happened Nov.
 12.

 The officer noticed the car going a road-clogging 24 mph in a 35 mph zone.
 He saw that it was a Google Autonomous Vehicle.
-He stopped the car and contacted its operators to let them know it was slowing traffic, but no ticket was given.
+He stopped the car and called its workers to let them know it was slowing traffic.
+But no ticket was given.

-A person is required to sit behind the wheel of self-driving cars.
+A person has to sit behind the wheel of self-driving cars.

-The Google project responded in a blog post, saying it's never gotten a ticket and adding, "Driving too slowly?
+The Google project reacted in a blog post.
+They said it's never gotten a ticket.
+They added, "Driving too slowly?
 Bet humans don't get pulled over for that too often."